Hit enter to search or ESC to close

 Getting to know our individual families so well, with kaiako and families interact as a wider whānau, sharing and laughing together forms strong trusting relationships, support happy and settled children who take on transitions with ease.

-Our centre is made up of three dedicated learning spaces — a nursery, toddler room, and preschool room — each thoughtfully designed to meet the specific needs of children as they grow.
 Tamariki are nurtured and supported through responsive care, empowering them to grow with confidence, curiosity, and compassion.
-We encourage them to explore, wonder, and take risks in their learning, fostering a deep understanding of themselves, their abilities, their connection with others, and their connection to their learning environments and Papatūānuku.
+We encourage them to explore, wonder, and take risks in their learning, fostering a deep understanding of themselves, their abilities, their connections with others, and their connection to their learning environments and Papatūānuku.

 We are extremely proud and excited to announce that we have received a Rito Tohu Manawa Ora | Healthy Heart Award from the Heart Foundation for the amazing things we do here at Busy Bees Greytown to promote healthy food and physical activity.
 We are helping our tamariki to have healthy habits and healthy hearts for life.